paraiccooney/data-centric-project/README.md

 The site also serves the purpose of allowing the administator to attract revenue, either through promotion of their own recipes, through the inclusion of product placement, or through a pay for promotion service where individuals pay a fee to have their recipes promoted.

+## Notice for the administator
+Currently this site is designed for five promoted recipes.
+To display a recipe in the promoted carousel on the Browse page give the recipe the field of "promoted" in the Mongo database & a value of "on" ("promoted":"on").
+Should this be applied to more than five recipes it will not break the code
+& all recipes will display in the carousel.
+To enable a promoted recipe to be displayed on the Search Results page the recipe must be given a field of "promoted_key" & unique value between one & five ("promoted_key":"3").
+If you wish to add more promoted recipes change the range of the random number generator (line 84 of the app.py file) & assign corresponding unique values to the promoted recipes (eg "promoted_key":"8" , "promoted_key":"12", etc).

 ## Demo
 TO BE COMPLETED